syncfusion-content/windowsforms-docs/WindowsForms/CurrencyEdit/TextSettings.md

-> Note: Enabling ButtonEdit.UseVisualStyle property and by setting visual style for control using ButtonEdit.ButtonStyle property, we can change the appearance of the calculator button.
+N> Enabling ButtonEdit.UseVisualStyle property and by setting visual style for control using ButtonEdit.ButtonStyle property, we can change the appearance of the calculator button.